 The Ground Gives Way is a roguelike focusing on randomness and improvised progression.
 The game has no classes, races nor XP, or character levels; progress is made by finding items and equipment and paying for training.
 Each game is very different and it's hard to plan your character build in advance.
 The game has short game time but very very much content.
 There are a lot of possible interactions with the environment and many interesting ways of using items.

 The Ground Gives Way comes with a tutorial and has a simple and clean interface.
 It is easy to learn but very very challenging to beat.

 - Characters will be very different from game to game since progress depends on what you happen to find.

-- Most map features are interactive and has different effects on the player.
+- Most map features are interactive and have different effects on the player.

 - Rapidly increasing difficulty, there is no time to be bored.

-- TGGW has a console-game like interface.
+- TGGW has a console-game-like interface.
 No keys or commands to remember.
-Game play is still smooth and quick.
+The gameplay is still smooth and quick.

 - Very short game time.
 The game could be completed within an hour.
 However, the difficulty increases very fast.

 - Small levels, few levels, auto-running, a map system, and a portal system makes quick and easy access through the dungeon.

 - Interesting equipment choices where most items have pros and cons, very few trivial choices.